The Man Who Knew Too Little

 The Man Who Knew Too Little is a 1997 spy comedy film starring Bill Murray, directed by Jon Amiel, and written by Robert Farrar and Howard Franklin.
 The film is based on Farrar's 1997 novel Watch That Man, and the title is a parody of Alfred Hitchcock's 1934 film The Man Who Knew Too Much and his 1956 remake of the same title.
+Upon release, the film received generally mixed reviews and was a box office bomb, grossing just $13.7 million against its $20 million budget.

 Plot

 Wallace Ritchie flies from Des Moines, Iowa, to London, United Kingdom, to spend his birthday with his brother, James.
-James is not expecting the visit and is hosting a business dinner that night; to keep Wallace entertained, he sets him up with an interactive improv theatre business, the "Theatre of Life", which promises to treat the participant as a character in a crime drama.
-Before the night begins, James hands Wallace a pair of Ambassador cigars, promising to "fire them up" before midnight in celebration of Wally's birthday.
+James is not expecting the visit and is hosting a business dinner that night.
+To keep Wallace entertained, he sets him up with an interactive improv theatre business, the "Theatre of Life", which promises to treat the participant as a character in a crime drama.
+Before the night begins, James hands Wallace a pair of Ambassador cigars, promising to "fire them up" before midnight in celebration of Wallace's birthday.
 Wallace answers a phone call intended for a hitman at the same payphone that the Theatre of Life uses for its act.

-The contact, Sir Roger Daggenhurst, mistakes Wallace for Spencer, the hitman he has hired and Wallace assumes the identity.
+The contact, Sir Roger Daggenhurst, mistakes Wallace for Spencer, the hitman he has hired, and Wallace assumes the identity.
 The real Spencer picks up the phone call meant for Wallace and murders one of the actors, prompting a police investigation.
 Daggenhurst, his assistant Hawkins, British Defense Minister Gilbert Embleton, and Russian intelligence agent Sergei plan to detonate an explosive device (hidden in a Matryoshka doll) during a dinner between British and Russian dignitaries, in order to rekindle the Cold War and replace their aging technology.

-Still believing he's acting with the Theatre of Life, Wally meets Lori, Embleton's call-girl.
-Lori plans to blackmail Embleton for a substantial amount of money using letters that detail the plot.
-Spencer was hired to eliminate her and destroy the letters.
-Wallace scares off Embleton when he arrives to look for them and drives off Spencer.
+Still believing he's acting with the Theatre of Life, Wallace meets Lori, Embleton's call girl.
+Lori plans to blackmail Embleton for a substantial amount of money using letters that detail the plot; Spencer was hired to eliminate her and destroy the letters.
+Wallace scares off Embleton when he arrives to look for the letters and drives off Spencer.
 Fearing their plot will be revealed, Daggenhurst hires two more hitmen, while Sergei hires now-inactive spy Boris "The Butcher" Blavasky to eliminate "Spencer".
 Boris succeeds in killing the real Spencer, but Wallace and Lori return, retrieving the letters.

-Using Spencer's communicator, Wallace mentions lighting up some "big Ambassadors, at 11:59," referring to James' cigars.
+Using Spencer's communicator, Wallace mentions lighting up some, "big Ambassadors, at 11:59," referring to James' cigars.
 Thinking the words refer to the assassination plot, both sides believe he is an American spy who has caught on to their scheme.
-Daggenhurst offers Wallace and Lori 3 million British pounds in return for the letters, to be exchanged at the same hotel where the dinner is taking place.
-This is a ruse to capture and kill them both.
-All the while Wallace gets close to his "co-star" Lori, who confesses she'd love to study acting once they're paid.
+Daggenhurst offers Wallace and Lori three million British pounds in return for the letters, to be exchanged at the same hotel where the dinner is taking place; this is a ruse to capture and kill them both.
+All the while Wallace gets close to his "co-star" Lori, who admits she would love to study acting once they are paid.